Fiveplates/GetCleanData_CourseProject/README.md

                                  contains("mean", ignore.case = FALSE), contains("std", ignore.case = FALSE)))
 ```

 **Use descriptive activity names to name the activities in the data set**

+Add descriptive names for the activities, to replace the integer values, which on there own are not self explanatory.

 ```r